 This method of learning the verbs here is also a repetitive exercise using music, similar to Fluency MC.
-This website separates all the irregular verbs into four different song groups that are aimed at memorizing the verbs with a listen and repeat exercise.
+This website separates all the irregular verbs into four different song groups that are aimed at memorizing the verbs with a listen and repeat the exercise.

-The best part about these songs is that they give you a space in to repeat each verb after the main speaker has said them.
+The best part about these songs is that they give you space to repeat each verb after the main speaker has said them.
 The first song starts off quite slow but each song becomes faster and faster.

 The most effective way to use these four irregular verb songs is by downloading the mp3 from the site, put them on to an mp3 player of some kind and listen and repeat all of the verbs in your spare time.
 In your car, at work, when you’re cleaning the house, whenever you can.

 If you are looking for a more formalized approach, although it’s also very cool, then you have to take a look at Espresso English.

 Here you will find a very detailed explanation of the irregular verbs, and they are all separated into different sound categories.
 This is one of the best resources I have found online that not only teaches you the conjugations, but you will also learn a lot about pronunciation.